 Last Updated: April 14, 2020; Last Reviewed: April 14, 2020

 Tablets: 75 mg, 150 mg, 600 mg, 800 mg

 |Dosing Recommendations||Selected Adverse Events|

-|a Once-daily dosing is Food and Drug Administration (FDA)-approved, but the Panel on Antiretroviral Therapy and Medical Management of Children Living with HIV (the Panel) does not recommend it for children (see Frequency of Administration section below).
+|a Once-daily dosing of DRV is approved by the Food and Drug Administration (FDA), but the Panel on Antiretroviral Therapy and Medical Management of Children Living with HIV (the Panel) does not generally recommend using this dosing schedule in children (see Frequency of Administration below).

-c Ritonavir 80 g/mL oral solution.
+c RTV 80 g/mL oral solution.